 Who wouldn’t want to become a coder at Google?
 It’s one of the most recognizable brands in the entire world and almost 25% of all the network traffic in North America travels through Google’s servers.

 How do you land a position with such a prestigious company?
 How does one become a coder at Google?
-Let’s look at what you need to know to get that dream job.
+Let’s look at what you need to know to get a job at Google.

 Google started its life as a simple search engine in 1998 and was founded by Larry Page and Sergey Brin.
 But it didn’t stop there.
 It expanded into email, software, hardware, web services and has even branched out into being an internet service provider.
 It became so big it now lives under the umbrella company Alphabet, just to tidy up all the different divisions.

 According to the Fortune Global 500 in 2019, Alphabet is the 15th largest business in the world with a revenue of over $160 billion.
 And they have over 127,000 employees.
 So there’s a good chance one of them could be you.

 The United States Dominates, but There’s a Chance Elsewhere